Angel of the North

 The sculpture was commissioned and delivered by Gateshead Council who approached Gormley to be the sculptor.
-Although initially reluctant, Gormley agreed to undertake the project after visiting and being inspired by the Angel's proposed site – a former colliery overlooking the varied topography of the Tyne and Wear Lowlands National Character Area.
+Although initially reluctant, Gormley agreed to undertake the project after visiting and being inspired by the Angel's proposed site, a former colliery overlooking the varied topography of the Tyne and Wear Lowlands National Character Area.

 Hartlepool Steel Fabrications were responsible for the manufacture and assembly of the 208-tonne sculpture.
-On 14 February 1998, the Angel was transported overnight to the installation site, and the sculpture was erected the next morning.
-The Angel of the North faced opposition during its design and construction phases, but is now widely recognised as an iconic example of public art and as a symbol of Gateshead and the wider North East region.
+On 14 February 1998, the Angel was transported overnight to the installation site and erected the next morning.
+The project faced opposition during its design and construction, but is now widely recognised as an iconic example of public art and a symbol of Gateshead and the wider North East region.

 History

-Prior to the construction of the Angel of the North, the most significant landmarks that signalled travellers' arrival into Tyneside, when travelling from the south, were the bridges that crossed the River Tyne.
+Prior to the construction of the Angel of the North, Gormley had been in discussion about the creation of a brick sculpture, Brick Man, in Leeds.
+It would have been around 120 ft tall.
+The project never came to fruition, although a human-sized maquette (1986) is in Leeds City Art Gallery.
+At that time, the most significant landmarks that signalled travellers' arrival into Tyneside, when travelling from the south, were the bridges that crossed the River Tyne.
 In 1990, Gateshead Council first conceived of a sculpture to act as a new landmark for the southern approach into Gateshead and Tyneside, standing near the A1 and A167 road interchange.
 Mike White, the Assistant Director Arts at Gateshead Council from 1989 to 2000, stated that the intention was for the Angel of the North to act as a "millennial image that would be a marker and guardian for our town".
 The process to commission and deliver a sculpture was led by Gateshead Council's Art in Public Places panel, the Libraries & Arts and Planning & Engineering Departments, and Northern Arts – a regional subdivision of the Arts Council of Great Britain which existed from 1990 to 2002.
 The Council applied for £45,000 of funding from Northern Arts for the selection of an artist and the delivery of an initial design.
 Although this was the largest public art project the Council had planned to date, Gateshead had already undergone multiple regeneration projects.
 In the 1980s the construction of Gateshead International Stadium and the MetroCentre signalled a step forward in urban regeneration, and in 1990 the Gateshead National Garden Festival and Riverside Sculpture Park marked the borough's emerging arts policy.
 The 1990s also saw the conception of other regional transformation projects including the Baltic Centre for Contemporary Art and Gateshead Millennium Bridge.